General Thomas “Stonewall” Jackson Overview

 U.S. Army Officer

 Following his graduation, officials commissioned Jackson as a second lieutenant in the 1st U.S. Artillery Regiment and sent him to fight in the Mexican-American War (1846–1848).
-During that conflict, Jackson served with distinction at the Siege of Veracruz and at the Battles of Contreras, Chapultepec, and Mexico City, earning him two brevet promotions and a bump in rank to first lieutenant in the regular army.
+During that conflict, Jackson served with distinction at the Siege of Veracruz, the Battle of Contreras, the Battle of Chapultepec, and Mexico City, earning him two brevet promotions and a bump in rank to first lieutenant in the regular army.
 While in Mexico, Jackson met Robert E. Lee, for whom he would serve during the American Civil War.
 Also during his service in Mexico, Jackson developed an interest in religion, which led to him becoming a pious Presbyterian.

 Virginia Military Institute Instructor